Peshawar: Motorways

 Peshawar is connected to Islamabad and Rawalpindi by the 155 kilometre long M-1 Motorway.
 The motorway also links Peshawar to major cities in the province, such as Charsadda and Mardan.
 The M-1 motorway continues onwards to Lahore as part of the M-2 motorway.

 Pakistan's motorway network links Peshawar to Faisalabad by the M-4 Motorway, while a new motorway network to Karachi is being built as part of the China Pakistan Economic Corridor.

-The Hazara Motorway is being constructed as part of CPEC, and is providing control-access motorway travel all the way to Mansehra and Thakot via the M-1 and Hazara Motorways.
+The Hazara Motorway, constructed as part of CPEC, is providing control-access motorway travel all the way to Mansehra and Thakot via the M-1 and Hazara Motorways.

 Rail

 Peshawar Cantonment railway station serves as the terminus for Pakistan's 1687 km-long Main Line-1 railway that connects the city to the port city of Karachi and passes through the Peshawar City railway station.
 The Peshawar to Karachi route is served by the Awam Express, Khushhal Khan Khattak Express, and the Khyber Mail services.

 The entire Main Line-1 railway track between Karachi and Peshawar is to be overhauled at a cost of $3.65 billion for the first phase of the project, with completion by 2021.
 Upgrading the railway line will permit train travel at speeds of 160 kilometres per hour, versus the average 60 to 105 km/h speed currently possible on existing tracks.

-Peshawar was also once the terminus of the Khyber Train Safari, a tourist-oriented train that provided rail access to Landi Kotal.
+Peshawar was also once the terminus of the Khyber train safari, a tourist-oriented train that provided rail access to Landi Kotal.
 The service was discontinued as the security situation west of Peshawar deteriorated with the beginning of the region's Taliban insurgency.